- Bicycle Ridership and Safety

-DOT's goal is to accelerate the growth of safe cycling by providing a system of bicycle routes that traverse and connect all five boroughs, while also creating a dense, fine-grained network of bike lanes in communities where cycling is already a popular mode of transportation.
-Learn about current bicycle projects Learn about past bicycle projects since July 2006 Download a list of bicycle projects by borough and type, from July 2006 – June 2014 (pdf) Browse a list of streets with bike lanes
+NYC DOT's goal is to accelerate the growth of safe cycling by providing a system of bicycle routes that traverse and connect all five boroughs, while also creating a dense, fine-grained network of bike lanes in communities where cycling is already a popular mode of transportation.
+Learn about current or past bicycle projects, or download the list by borough and project type View the current (2019-Present) or past (2014-2018) report on Protected Bike Lanes in NYC

-The NYC Cycling Risk Indicator describes changes in cyclist safety over the past decade while accounting for the increase in bicycle use in New York City.
-The decrease in the Cycling Risk Indicator from a high of 384 in 2001 to 96 in 2013 represents a 75% decrease in the average risk of a serious injury experienced by cyclists in New York City.
+New York City Cycling Risk describes changes in cyclist safety over the past decade while accounting for the increase in bicycle use in New York City.
+The decrease in the Cycling Risk from a high of 83.7 KSI per 10 Million Trips in 2000 to 17.1 in 2018 represents an 80 percent decrease in the average risk of a serious injury experienced by cyclists in New York City.
 Learn more about the Cycling Risk Indicator (pdf)

 Bicycle Crash Data

 As required by Local Law 13 of 2011, DOT compiles the total number of bicycle crashes reported by city agencies.
 The Bicycle Crash Data report contains information on crashes involving only bicycles, between bicycles and motorized vehicles, and between bicycles and pedestrians.
 This data includes the number of injuries resulting from such crashes and is grouped by borough and by police precinct.
-Download the 2013 Bicycle Crash Data report (pdf) Download the 2012 Bicycle Crash Data report (pdf) Download the 2011 Bicycle Crash Data report (pdf), covering October 1, 2011 through December 31, 2011 Download statistics for pedestrian traffic fatalities broken down by crash type (pdf)
+Download the 2018 Bicycle Crash Data report (pdf) Download the 2017 Bicycle Crash Data report (pdf) Download the 2016 Bicycle Crash Data report (pdf) Download the 2015 Bicycle Crash Data report (pdf) Download the 2014 Bicycle Crash Data report (pdf) Download the 2013 Bicycle Crash Data report (pdf) Download the 2012 Bicycle Crash Data report (pdf) Download the 2011 Bicycle Crash Data report (pdf), covering October 1, 2011 through December 31, 2011 Download statistics for pedestrian traffic fatalities broken down by crash type (pdf)